knpuniversity/oo/knpu/episode3/abstract-ship.md

 The last thing that's extra right now in the `AbstractShip` class is the `getType` method.
 Both ships need a `getType` function, but this one here is specific to the `Ship` class so we'll cut and paste that over.

 Back to the browser and refresh, everything looks great.
-The Rebel Ships aren't breaking, Jedi Factors are random, awesome!
+The Rebel Ships aren't breaking and Jedi Factors are random, awesome!

 This is the same functionality we had a second ago but the `RebelShip` class is a lot simpler.
 It only inherits